Michigan State vs. Butler: Odds, spread, over/under - November 17

 - A total of 17 Spartans games last season went over the point total.

-- Bulldogs games went over the point total 10 out of 28 times last season.
+- In Bulldogs games last season, the combined scoring went over the point total 10 times.

 Michigan State Futures Odds